 The people behind this mass gathering of drummers are the extraordinary percussion group called AAINJAA from Bogotá, Colombia.
 The band’s name roughly translates into English as “to do, to elaborate, to manufacture, and to build.”
 These brilliant young people bring talent, fun, and engagement to the streets that they play, gathering large crowds of people watching and listening to every beat!

+To reassure people regarding the Covid-19 global situation, the video above was filmed back in 2017 well before social distancing was required.
 The powerful drumming warriors are becoming a global sensation after multiple videos have gone viral on YouTube and Facebook.
 They start off with the repique, a two-handed Brazilian drum played with a samba rhythm with two thin sticks, then quickly joined by a group of snare drums, followed up with powerful bass drums called surdos.
 The combined sound of over 100 drums causes the residence to think a musical earthquake is hitting the city!

 AAINJAA is a musical performance like no other, they have around 1,000 members between Bogota and Medellin available to play in their band/ensemble’s performances!
 Their performance is not limited to their instrument playing, they’re all taught to perform whilst athletically, dancing, and swaying with the beat.
 When over 100 drummers do this in perfect synchronization, you have a real visual effect on your hands!